Harnessing Large Language Models as Post-hoc Correctors: Acknowledgments

 The training-free nature of \model carries several natural advantages: \textit{(i)} \model facilitates the straightforward application of LLMs, eliminating the necessity for expensive re-training and fine-tuning for an arbitrary ML model. \textit{(ii)} One of the most obvious limitations of LLMs is their reliance on \emph{unstructured} text~\cite{GDL23}, but \model can be adapted to arbitrary scenarios by incorporating different ML models.

-To validate the effectiveness of \model, we deploy it in the face of structured molecule graph data within the domain of biology, \eg, predicting the functionality of molecules.
+To validate the effectiveness of \model, we mainly deploy it in the face of structured molecule graph data within the domain of biology, \eg, predicting the functionality of molecules.
 Through extensive experiments conducted on six real-world benchmark datasets covering diverse subjects, we empirically demonstrate that \model significantly elevates the quality of predictions across diverse ML models, achieving notable improvements, up to 39\%.
+Besides, we demonstrate \model's effectiveness on general text analysis tasks.
 Furthermore, we conduct comprehensive follow-up ablation studies and analyses to validate the efficacy of \model's designs and elucidate the impact of key factors.